-Neck pain is a common reason why people seek chiropractic care.
+Neck pain is one of the most common reasons people seek chiropractic care.
 Your neck works hard to be able to support your head, which weighs around 12 pounds!
-The neck, or cervical spine, is flexible and can move in many different directions for you to be able to see your surroundings.
-Unfortunately, this flexibility can also make the neck more susceptible to injury.
-Whether it be a motor vehicle accident, sports injury, or poor posture, it can be fairly easy to cause neck pain.
+The neck, or cervical spine, is flexible and can move in many different directions, which makes it possible for you to see your surroundings.
+Unfortunately, this mobility can also make the neck more susceptible to injury.
+Whether it be a motor vehicle accident, sports injury, or poor posture, neck pain is a common side effect.

 Conditions we treat

-At Custom Chiropractor, we treat a variety of neck pain conditions for a variety of reasons.
+At Custom Chiropractor, we treat a variety of neck pain conditions with varying causes.
 Some of these conditions include:

 - Cervical sprain or strain